Last Mountain Lake Bird Sanctuary Tour

 - Binoculars and camera (optional)

-- Clients must drive themselves in their own personal or rented vehicle.
-The leader will drive in a separate vehicle.
-We will use cell phones to communicate with each other during the tour.
+- Clients must normally drive themselves in their own personal or rented vehicle.
+The leader will normally drive in a separate vehicle.
+We will use cell phones to communicate between each other during the tour.

 Full Day Tour Fee: CA$590 (about US$470) for groups of 1 – 4 persons Taxes included.

 Fee includes guiding services only for 8 hour trip.
 Client supplies their own transportation in personal or rented vehicle.
 Meals, transportation and accommodation are NOT included.

 Optional Evening Extension Fee: CA$190 adds 3 additional hours to the regular tour.